 Virginia Women’s Institute for Leadership Gateway

 Through rigor, intense challenge, and mutual support, the Virginia Women’s Institute for Leadership (VWIL) is a four-year program that prepares women for leadership in the military, public service, and private sectors in the United States and around the world.
-This MBC women’s leadership program combines military leadership development training (through ROTC as well as the VWIL Corps) with civilian approaches.
+This MB women’s leadership program combines military leadership development training (through ROTC as well as the VWIL Corps) with civilian approaches.
 VWIL is the only all-female corps of cadets in the nation.
 Students live and learn together and each must complete a minor in leadership studies.
-Additional application required.

 Who may apply?
-The Virginia Women’s Institute for Leadership is open to all students in the MBC Residential College for Women.
+The Virginia Women’s Institute for Leadership is open to all students in the Mary Baldwin College for Women.
 Your academic record, physical fitness, and leadership performance will contribute to your selection into the program.

 Will I take classes as part of the VWIL program?
-In addition to your freshman academic schedule you will also take:
+Yes, in addition to your freshman academic schedule you will also take:

 - BOLD 101: Orientation to College and to the VWIL Program (1 credit)

 - ROTC: Army, Air Force, Navy/Marines (1 credit)

 - Physical Education: Leadership Challenge, Wilderness Adventure, Advanced Fitness (1.5 credits)

 What extra-curricular activities will I be participating in?
 As a nULL (first-year cadet) you will participate in three formations each week; you will march in parades each month; you with attend leadership seminars oriented towards career interests and leadership development.
-Activities such as drill team, marching band, and Honor Guard are optional.
+Activities such as drill team, marching band, Honor Guard, and color guard are optional.
 Evening study hours are required.

 Where will I live?
 You will live with nULL class members in Mary Baldwin freshmen dorms.